DavidBetteridge/Docker_ES_dotnetCore_training/Exercises.md

+## What is docker
+    virtual apps
+    built in layers
+    no patching immutable
+    configuration as code

 ## Before you start
 * Make sure that the docker service is running
 * And Docker for the desktop is configured to run Linux containers